BengaluruBabu/Language_Learning_Flashcards_App/README.md

 Contributions are welcome!
 If you would like to contribute, please fork the repository and make changes as you like.
 Once you’re done, open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out @babu19781a0509@gmail.com
+If you have any questions or suggestions, feel free to reach out at babu19781a0509@gmail.com